Gabriel Tamaș: Auxerre and loans

-His third stint at Dinamo was interrupted prematurely in December 2009, and he signed on loan for West Bromwich Albion on 1 January 2010.
-Tamaș made his debut on 8 January, in a 1–3 Football League Championship loss to Nottingham Forest.
+His third stint at Dinamo was interrupted prematurely in December 2009, and he signed on 1 January 2010 to go on loan for West Bromwich Albion which paid Auxerre €1 million.
+Tamaș made his debut under coach Roberto Di Matteo on 8 January, in a 1–3 Football League Championship loss to Nottingham Forest.
 He scored his first goal in a 1–1 draw at Reading, on 27 March.
+The team finished the season in second place, thus earning promotion to the Premier League.